uk-gov-mirror/companieshouse.fil-tuxedo-stack/roles/deploy/README.md

 The `data_directories` variable can be used to create additional service-specific directories for the storage of files.
 This is used primarily as a group or host variable.

-`data_directories` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod` or `scud`).
+`data_directories` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod`, or `scud`).
 Each list item represents a single directory for which the following parameters are required:

 | Name                 | Default | Description                          |
 |----------------------|---------|--------------------------------------|